-- •• Native Single Page Web Applications Regular Web Applications Non Interactive Clients Mobile or Desktop, apps that run natively A JavaScript front-end Traditional web app CLI, Daemons or in a device. app that uses an API. (with refresh).
-Services running on your backend. eg: iOS SDK eg: AngularJS + NodeJS eg: Java ASP.NET eg: Shell Script -9 CRE ATE - Torona
+Native Single Page Web Regular Web Non Interactive Mobile or Desktop, Applications Applications Clients apps that run natively in a device.
+A JavaScript front-end app that uses an API.
+Traditional web app (with refresh).
+CLI, Daemons or Services running on eg: iOS SDK eg: AngularJS + eg: Java ASP.NET your backend.
+NodeJS eg. and por mer eg: Shell Script CRE ATE and 'Client Secret'.
+Keep track of these as you'll need them in the Rock configuration.
+On this screen you'll need to provide the following settings: